coderefinery/jupyter/content/first-notebook.md

    ax.scatter(x, y, c=colors)
    ```

-8. Compute the estimate for pi:
+8. Compute the estimate for pi (code cell):
    ```python
    # compute and print the estimate